apache/stanbol/commons/security/usermanagement/README.md

 usermanager
 ===========

 A usermanager for stanbol.
 It provides a felix webconsole plugin as well as the following HTTP resources to manage users and roles, the HTTP services are described in terms of curl-commands and assume Stanbol to be running on localhost.

 Note that users are uniquely identified by their clerezza:userName (= login) but may also have a foaf:name (= full name).

+The following assumes your stanbol instance is running on localhost port 8080.

 Add user: